MARCOZZI CONTEMPORARY THEATER

 In February 2019 they have launched the new CD "Hinterland Blues" playing two release parties in Rome (Monk club) and Berlin (ACUD).

-Neuquèn is a collective of musicians and producers from Belgium, Germany, Sweden, Chile.
+Neuquèn is a collective of musicians and producers from Belgium, Germany, Italy and Chile.

 Their music includes elements of electronics and world music, halfway between free improvisation and compositions, mixing Afro-Andean rhythms and melodies with sounds and instruments from Northern Africa, Eastern Europe and Asia, always supported by a relentless groove.